PANCHO7532/GDServ/README.md

 - Registration

 It ain't much at this time but i'll update with advances and so on.

+Please open a issue if you have a question or a pull request if you want to contribute to the code! :D
 ### Copyright PANCHO7532 - P7COMunications LLC